 Being inspired to make change in the world can provide meaning and hope for the future.

 Not every opinion, comment, or story is true.
 It’s hard to filter out the negative noise of all the online chatter, peer pressure, drama, and the world around you.
 You have the power to focus on yourself and your mental health.

 Know the warning signs of suicide and self-harm

 Signs that someone is struggling with their mental health can show up anywhere – through behaviors, and conversations, or social media posts.
 Trust your gut – if you have concerns about yourself or someone else, get help.
 It is important for you to share your concerns with a trusted adult or reach out to support services.
 Here are some examples of warning signs to look out for:

 - Giving away personal items

 - Creating a plan about suicide or self-harm

-Provides information & support to LGBTQ+ young people ages 13 – 24 available 24/7, all year round.
+Provides information & support to LGBTQ2SIA+ young people ages 13-24.
+Available 24/7, all year round.